 Liang He received his MSc (Distinction) in Product Design and Management from the University of Liverpool, the UK in 2016.
 Liang obtained a BSc degree in Renewable energy engineering and a BSc degree in Industrial design from the University of Shanghai for Science and Technology, China in 2015.
 After a year working for a company in Manchester and an internship at Tsinghua University in Beijing, he joined Imperial College London for his further research.

 Since October 2017, Liang He has been working as a Ph.D. student at the Dyson School of Design Engineering at Imperial College London under the supervision of Dr. Thrishantha Nanayakkara.

-Liang is currently working on the MOTION project.
+Liang worked with the MOTION project and he is currently working on the RoboPatient project.

 Description of research

 His work focuses on developing novel soft robotic human phantom and a remote-controlled probe to understand the role of the body in perception and action during palpation.
 The phantom could dynamically simulate various medical conditions and imitate a similar condition of the patient for palpation training and diagnosis.
 In particular, he is also trying to understand how soft robot-assist approaches can help people learn faster (e.g. Palpation for stiffness discrimination).